The Mighty Boosh (1998 stage show)

 The Mighty Boosh was a 1998 stage show written and performed by Noel Fielding and Julian Barratt, along with Rich Fulcher.
 It was one of the first incarnations of what eventually became The Mighty Boosh.

 Overview

 Fielding and Barratt first conceived of The Mighty Boosh whilst working on Stewart Lee's Edinburgh show, King Dong vs. Moby Dick, in which they played a giant penis and a whale respectively.
+In a short documentary, "The Mighty Boosh: A History," the pair recounted: